anthonyec/godot_little_camera_preview/README.md

 If you've downloaded this manually, do the following:

 - Ensure you're using **Godot 4.2 or above**
+- Find the `addons` folder in your project files, or create it if it doesn't exist yet.
-- Move the folder `addons/anthonyec.camera_preview` to your project's `addons` folder
+- Move the folder `addons/anthonyec.camera_preview` to your project's `addons` folder.
-- Enable Camera Preview in `Project Settings > Addons`
+- Enable Little Camera Preview under `Project > Project Settings > Plugins`

 ## Licence